-We draw attention to Note 2 to the Special Purpose Financial Statements, which describes the basis of preparation and presentation of Special Purpose Financial Statements.
+We draw attention to Note 2 and 31 to the Special Purpose Financial Statements, which describes the basis of accounting and the accounting for investment in subsidiaries respectively.

 Restriction on Distribution and Use

 The Special Purpose Financial Statements have been prepared for purpose of providing information to Hexaware Technologies Limited to enable it to prepare its consolidated financial statement.
 As a result, the Special Purpose Financial Statements are not a complete set of financial statement of the Company in accordance Ind AS.